 If you drive a truck, move a lot between cities or do a lot of traveling, this filter will be your top choice.
 It’s best for cars that have a lot of idle time and do lots of miles on the highway.
 WIX’s Spin-on Lube Filter was designed for extra durability.

-- Synthetic and metal components add up to sturdy build quality and great durability.
+- Pros: Synthetic and metal components add up to sturdy build quality and great durability.
 Reasonable pricing.
 WIX is a well known brand in the oil filter industry.

-- Strange shape that requires a specific wrench
+- Cons: Strange shape that requires a specific wrench.

 What to Look for in an Oil Filter